rmgibbo/wetfe/docs/glossary.md

 : To cause the enhancement of one or more core attributes.

 channelling, channel
-: The state of heightened focus a being must enter to resolve spells or techniques that require more power chips Ⓟ than are currently available.
-Once channelling, the caster or performer immediately ends their turn, though their action is not considered resolved yet.
-Immediately upon their next turn, they cease channelling, gain a number of power chips Ⓟ equal to their number of healthy soul chips Ⓢ, and resume the action they began on their previous turn.
+: The state of heightened focus a being must enter to resolve skills that require more power chips Ⓟ than are currently available.
+Once channelling, the caster or performer immediately ends their turn, though their skill is not considered resolved yet.
+Immediately upon their next turn, they cease channelling, gain a number of power chips Ⓟ equal to their number of healthy soul chips Ⓢ, and resume the skill they began on their previous turn.

 character
 : A being of some significance to an adventure or the game at large.
 Player characters (PCs) are controlled by the players, whereas non-player characters (NPCs) are generally controlled by the game master.